s2010595014/clc3-project/spinnaker_status.md

 ```

 ## Add GCS Artifact Support
-For creating pipelines, Spinnaker needs the ability to connect to GCS to pull Helm charts, YAML files.
+For creating pipelines, Spinnaker needs the ability to connect to GCS to pull Helm charts and YAML files.
 ```
 # service account from earlier
 SERVICE_ACCOUNT_DEST=~/.gcp/gcs-artifacts-account.json